ianring/Chloroform/README.md

 A custom rule is a named function that you write in the global scope.
 The function must adhere to these criteria:

 * the first argument is the element being validated, preselected as a jQuery object so you can use methods like element.val()
-* the second argument is a boolean "not".
-If not is true, then the rule should return the opposite of its normal behaviour.
+* the second argument the "not" boolean, indicating if the rule is being applied normally, or inverted.
+Depending on the behaviour of the rule, this may mean just the difference between a pass or fail, but it may also change the error message being returned.
 * the return value should be an object with one member named "valid".
 If valid is false, then a second member named "message" contains the error message to be displayed to the user.

-Here's a good example:
+Here's a good, simple example:

 	function custom1(element,not){
 		if (element.val() == "123"){